-Want to live in Chi-Town?
-With quick public transit via the “L” elevated train, employment opportunities with Fortune 500 companies and tech startups, and a variety of hidden gems to explore, Chicago is an excellent place to live for young adults.
-Whether you’re looking for an apartment, townhome, condo, or house, these are the five best neighborhoods in Chicago for singles and young professionals!
+Moving to Chicago?
+With quick public transit via the Chicago Transit Authority (CTA) and the elevated Chicago “L”, employment opportunities with Fortune 500 companies, tech startups, and a variety of hidden gems to explore, Chi-Town is one of the best places to live in the Midwest for singles and young adults.
+Whether you’re looking for an apartment, townhome, or condo, these are the five best neighborhoods in Chicago for singles and young professionals!

-Home Price: $508,008 median purchase price; $1,508 median monthly rent
+- Home Price: $508,008 median purchase price; $1,508 median monthly rent

 Things to Do in Lincoln Park

-Home Price: $331,150 median purchase price; $1,699 median monthly rent
+- Home Price: $331,150 median purchase price; $1,699 median monthly rent

 Things to Do in The Loop

-Near North Side
+Near West Side

-Home Price: $434,335 median purchase price; $1,552 median monthly rent
+- Home Price: $434,335 median purchase price; $1,552 median monthly rent

-Things to Do in Near North Side
+Things to Do in River North

-Home Price: $407,865 median purchase price; $1,335 median monthly rent
+- Home Price: $407,865 median purchase price; $1,335 median monthly rent

-Things to Do in West Town
+Things to Do in Ukrainian Village